nmcintyre5/Accounting_Helper/README.md

     - Travel
     - Web Subscriptions

-- **Predefined Categorization Rules for Transactions**: Transactions are categorized for tax purposes based on predefined criteria, such as description and category.
+- **Predefined Categorization Rules for Transactions**: Transactions are automatically categorized for tax purposes based on predefined criteria, such as description and category.

     AMEX categorization rules:
     - If the category contains "Restaurant", the expense is categorized as Meals for tax purposes.